 In addition to its safe driving discount, Allstate offers an additional “Safe Driving Bonus” program, available for an additional premium.
 This program pays out each policy period — six months — in which you haven’t had an accident.
 Participation in Allstate's Safe Driving Bonus program includes eligibility for a lowered collision deductible for each year of safe driving.
-You can also save as a safe driver by utilizing Snapshot, offers up to $130 in annual savings.
-Like many other companies, Progressive offers a safe driver discount, with advertised savings of up to 31%.
+You can also save as a safe driver by utilizing Allstate Drivewise.
+This telematics-based program can save you between 10 and 20% on your premium.

 GEICO offers some standard good driving discounts.
 Its most lucrative discount is the “Five-Year Accident-Free Good Driver” program, rewarding customers with an average of 26% annual savings for keeping a clean driving record.

 Esurance offers a couple of ways to save if you’re a claims-free driver.
 First, Esurance offers the aptly named “Claim-Free Discount” on policies with drivers with five years without a claim or DUI/DWI conviction.
 In order to qualify, one individual on the policy must have at least five years of driving experience and insurance history.
 Esurance's telematics program is called DriveSense.

 Although this may seem straightforward, it can get complicated.
 If you’re faced with a situation in which you’re unsure whether to file a claim, follow our guidelines.